rockneverdies55/quran-epub/README.md

 To be able to read quran in your smartphone:

-- Download quran.epub file from the project files or [releases page](https://github.com/rockneverdies55/quran-epub/releases)
+- Download the corresponding quran.epub file of your preferred language from the project files or [releases page](https://github.com/rockneverdies55/quran-epub/releases).
+  *Only difference between quran_{language_code}.epub files (e.g. quran_en.epub, quran_tr.epub) are the translated surah names in the beginning of the chapters.
+Other than that the content is arabic script of the holy quran in all of them.
+The files containing _translated_ in the name has the translated verse followed by the arabic script.*

 - In android, have Google "Play Books" (if not installed by default) application installed or any other epub supporting reading app.